Non-Solicitation Agreements in Texas

 At Hendershot, Cowart & Hisey, P.C., our business law and litigation team has extensive experience counseling clients in a range of industries in matters of contract drafting, intellectual property and trade secret protection, and the comprehensive legal oversight needed to ensure a solid foundation for future success – both in their market of choice and, if need be, the courtroom.

 - Nationally Recognized Texas Trial Lawyers

 - Valued Relationships, Communication & Ethical Conduct

-Hendershot, Cannon & Hisey, P.C. has been trusted by individual and corporate clients across Houston and the state of Texas for decades.
+Hendershot, Cowart & Hisey, P.C. has been trusted by individual and corporate clients across Houston and the state of Texas for decades.
 Call (713) 909-7323 or contact us online.

 Non-solicitation agreements are contractual clauses used by companies that have interests in protecting trade secrets.
 They are often used in conjunction with other restrictive covenants, such as non-compete agreements.

 Whereas non-competes prevent employees within a specific geographical area from leaving a company and using knowledge gained from their employer in a competing business, non-solicitation agreements (or non-solicitation clauses if they’re included as part of a non-competition agreement) prevent former employees from soliciting clients or current employees from their former employer.

 In Texas, state law treats non-solicitation agreements as non-competes for the purpose of enforcement.
 As such, non-solicitation clauses must be carefully crafted to ensure enforceability.
 Per § 15.50 of the Texas Business and Commerce Code, agreements must be reasonable in: